Affleck plays hero bookkeeper in The Accountant

-LOS ANGELES Ben Affleck walked the red carpet at the premiere of his latest movie “The Accountant” in Los Angeles on Monday.
+LOS ANGELES (Reuters) - Ben Affleck walked the red carpet at the premiere of his latest movie “The Accountant” in Los Angeles on Monday.

 The American actor plays Christian Wolff, a small town accountant who secretly keeps the books for some of the world’s most dangerous criminal organizations.